The Warning Signs of Appendicitis

 The appendix is a worm-like tube measuring about a half inch wide by 4-6 inches in length.
 It’s located at the beginning of the large intestine, at the bottom of the abdomen, in a region referred to as the lower right quadrant.

-For a long time, this organ was thought to be useless as its function was not known beyond the damage to the health it causes when it becomes inflamed from appendicitis.
+For a long time, this organ was thought to be useless as its function wasn’t known beyond the damage to the health it causes when it becomes inflamed from appendicitis.

 However, several studies have discovered that it possesses a type of immunological function as it forms a part of the lymphatic system, a network of lymph nodes with special vessels that transport lymph throughout the body.

-The cause of the inflammation of the appendix is not known, but it is thought to be the result of a blockage by fecal matter, a foreign body, or in rare instances, a tumor.
+The cause of the inflammation of the appendix isn’t known.
+But it’s thought to be the result of a blockage by fecal matter, a foreign body, or in rare instances, a tumor.

-What’s most worrying to health experts is that many people are not aware of warning signs of appendicitis, which leads to some cases only being detected after the disease has reached a very serious stage.
+What’s most worrying to health experts is that many people aren’t aware of warning signs of appendicitis, which leads to some cases only being detected after the disease has reached a very serious stage.

 Pain around the navel